Acne Treatment Geelong

 – Try to limit your stress.
 You can do this by taking just 1 hour of your day to relax and unwind.
 Meditation can be an amazing tool for relieving the build-up of stress for some people.

-– A skin care program with professional grade skin care products combined with cleansing treatments can deliver optimum results.
-These programs are best prescribed by a qualified skin professional and tailored to suit your skin’s condition.
+– A combination of clinical skin treatments and medical grade skin care products can help achieve optimum results.
+These are best prescribed by a qualified dermal clinician who will tailor this to suit your skin’s condition.
 Don’t just take your friends’ or family members’ recommendations when it comes to skin care, it is always best to ask for a professional opinion.

 Why should Acne be treated?

-Aside from the obvious self-esteem issues caused by acne, leaving it untreated can lead to skin infections and even acne scarring.
+Aside from the obvious self-esteem issues caused by acne, leaving it untreated can lead to skin infections and increase the chances acne scarring.

 What are Acne Scars?